Regret Not Me by Dora Darling – no English song more beautiful than this

 Directed by Matthew McDowall, who teaches at both Italia Conti in London and Liz Burville Performing Arts in Bexley, Rice Harvest is a love story in a war zone.
 It is based on real life events, when as many as 800,000 Vietnamese refugees fled by sea, often in un-seaworthy boats, during the civil struggle that continued after the fall of Saigon and the departure of American forces at the end of the Vietnam War in 1975.

 The cast includes lead actors Emily Tran and Khai Dao, playing teenage classmates in a small village school attacked by soldiers during choir practice.
 They make a perilous escape by boat, their story one of love, innocence and hope in a world of bitterness, divide and conflict.
-Rescued by the crew of an offshore oil rig, they meet further danger before being picked up by a Royal Navy ship bound for England.
+Saved by the crew of an offshore oil rig, they meet further danger before being picked up by a British ship bound for England.
 The choir finally reconvenes in a London studio, where they are invited to sing.

 My childhood memories of Reg Curtis are not of a paratrooper but of an important member of my family, a happy, smiling man and the life and soul of the party.
 Reg was married to my cousin Betty but as they were more than thirty years older than me they were always known as Uncle Reg and Auntie Betty.
 Reg was very tall and I remember being fascinated by the way his right leg thrust forward and clicked as he walked.
 At some point I learnt that this was an artificial leg, and later still that he had lost the real one in the war.